-Sometime last year I was absentmindedly scrolling through my Facebook timeline when I was stopped in my tracks by an absolutely stunning face in a photo posted by my friend Roxanne.
+Sometime last year I was absentmindedly scrolling through my Facebook timeline when I was stopped in my tracks by an absolutely stunning face in a photo shared by one of my friends.
 The face, I later found out, was attached to Miss Tess Munster, an up-and-coming plus size model from California.
-She’s been modeling hair accessories for Roxanne, among many other projects, and I only had to see a few more photos before I was making my way to her Facebook page to become a fan.
+Soon enough, I my way to her Facebook page to become a fan.

 I’ve been following Tess for a year now, and every day my fandom grows a little more.
 Not only does she model “fatshions” so cute they make an average-sized gal like myself jealous, but she’s also a mom, a business woman and an activist.
 If you follow her on Tumblr you’ll see her offering words of encouragement to men and women of all shapes and sizes on a daily basis – be yourself, don’t let the fuckers get you down, beauty has no size, etc. (And please, for the love of Godzilla, consult her FAQ before you ask about her make up routine or where she gets her clothes!)

 I finally decided it was time to step away from all the baking and destroying for a moment, and to introduce this inspiring woman to those of you who haven’t already seen her in the pages of Inked and Skorch Mag, or modeling your favorite plus-sized fashions.

 So Tess, you were discovered by a casting agent for A&E’s “Heavy” through your portfolio on Model Mayhem – what made you decide to pursue modeling in the first place?
 What were you doing before you started booking modeling jobs?